Guidance overview / BSO inspections / DfE helpline / Fee disputes

 What stays the same:

-- Risk assessment and system of controls– The guidance includes extensive guidance about the system of controls (minimise contact with symptomatic people; hand and respiratory hygiene; enhanced cleaning and ventilation; active engagement with track and trace; reduce contacts and maximise distancing in school; managing confirmed cases).
+- Risk assessment and system of controls– Extensive guidance is provided about the system of controls (minimise contact with symptomatic people; hand and respiratory hygiene; enhanced cleaning and ventilation; active engagement with track and trace; reduce contacts and maximise distancing in school; managing confirmed cases).
+See also: Safe working in education.

 - Also covers use of PPE.
-Face coveringsto be worn by adults in secondary schools and Year 7 up, when moving around premises.
+Face coverings to be worn by adults in secondary schools and Year 7 up, when moving around premises and social distancing is not possible.
+In addition, face coverings should be worn in classrooms unless social distancing can be maintained.
+See also Face coverings in education.

 - Managing confirmed cases largely remains the same e.g., contacting Public Health England.